Hatim-A/Cypher-Terminal/README.md

 Cipher Terminal reconstructs the professional market terminal experience in a modern web architecture.
 It leverages direct WebSocket connections for millisecond-latency order book updates and REST APIs for granular historical data.
 The application is engineered to handle high-frequency state updates without compromising render performance, utilizing a strictly typed, component-driven architecture.

+## Project Status
+Cipher Terminal is an active, ongoing development project.
+Some features and modules are still incomplete, and the interface continues to evolve with frequent updates.

 ### Key Features

 -   **Real-Time Market Data**: Integrated WebSocket streams for live Order Book (Depth) and Ticker updates.